TristanDamron/Pupil/README.md

 *Override* Finds the closest GameObject to the camera not in the layer *ignoreLayer* and sets its distance to the static variable PupilDataHolder.maxDistance

 ## PupilInitializer.cs
-Script for initializing the VR device for Unity as well as loading json data to the PupilDataHolder.cs
+Script for initializing the VR device for Unity as well as loading json data to the PupilDataHolder.cs.
+Component is responsible for instantiating a camera rig based on the loaded device.

 ### Private fields